jmaiocco/respecc/README.md

   * Basic type system containing number, string, boolean and array types.
 * Standard conditional (if, else if and else) and loop (for, while) statements.
 * Recursive functions.
+* Option to seperate statements with newlines or semicolons, allowing multiple statements on a single line if desired.

 ## Example Programs